Customer Retention Dashboard

 Customer retention metrics

-Ratio of expansion (positive growth from the existing customer base) to churn (where the whole account is cancelled) and contraction (where the account downgrades to a lower plan with less MRR).
+Ratio of Expansion (positive growth from the existing customer base) : Churn (where the whole account is cancelled) & Reduction (where the account downgrades their plan with less MRR).

 Cancellations